There are many distinct types of poker games, but the majority of them have many of the same fundamental poker rules for beginners.

 Seven Card Stud

-Limit betting rules are nearly often used in stud.
-See our guide to Poker Betting Rules for further information on limit game formats, including references to the "small bet" and "large bet" mentioned throughout this article.
+Limit betting poker rules for beginners are nearly often used in stud.
+See our guide to Betting poker rules for beginners further information on limit game formats, including references to the “small bet” and “large bet” mentioned throughout this article.

 Unlike Hold’em and Omaha, where two players to the left of the dealer post blinds, Stud has no such requirement.
 Instead, each player at the table places an ante, which is usually worth 5% of the total wager.